Go to Reviews.org AU Edition

-YouTube TV also has a Sports Plus add-on package that includes channels like NFL RedZone, Fox College Sports, GolTV, Fox Soccer Plus, and Stadium for $10.99 per month.
+YouTube TV offers 14 sports channels, and it also has a Sports Plus add-on package that includes the NFL RedZone Channel, beIN Sports, GolTV, Fox Soccer Plus, Fight Network, and Stadium for $11 per month or $80 a year.

 So for all you NFL and soccer fans, you can get a more complete sports lineup with YouTube TV's new channels and its Sports Plus add-on for about $76 per month.

 After the season is over, you can simply cancel the add-on if you'd like.